 Her background in the field provides a solid foundation to lead TN Voices in today’s fast-changing healthcare environment.
 When not working, Rikki enjoys spending time with her family and friends.
 She is an active member of Alpha Chi Honor Society, CABLE, and Nashville Chamber of Commerce.

-Brian was named the CFO/COO for Tennessee Voices for Children in 2014 after serving as the Interim Executive Director that same year.
+Brian was named the CFO/COO for TN Voices in 2014 after serving as the Interim Executive Director that same year.
 Prior to filling the CFO/COO role, Brian was the Assistant Director of Operations, a post he has held since 2006.
 In that capacity he oversaw Information Technology, personnel and benefits administration.
 Also part of that role included management of the Finance Department including organizational and program budget development, compliance, and audits.
-Brian joined TVC in 2002 and was promoted to the Information Technology Coordinator in 2003.
+Brian joined TN Voices in 2002 and was promoted to the Information Technology Coordinator in 2003.
 In that role he introduced new initiatives to advance program training for children’s mental health professionals and directed website development.
-Prior to joining TVC, Brian was the MIS Associate with Beacon Federal, a financial institution based in Syracuse, New York where he was part of the software conversion team and involved with administering cash transaction services, audits/compliance, trainings, and systems support.
+Prior to joining TN Voices, Brian was the MIS Associate with Beacon Federal, a financial institution based in Syracuse, New York where he was part of the software conversion team and involved with administering cash transaction services, audits/compliance, trainings, and systems support.
 He earned his B.S. in Business Administration from Lemoyne College in 1999.